Doom2D/Doom2D-ForeverAUR/README.md

 * doom2df-res - resources for game;
 * doom2df-editor - map editor for game (**BROKEN WORK**)

+Also, we providing some PKGBUILDs for classic version:

+* flatwaifu - modern port by DeaDDooMER;
+* doom2d-rembo - modern port by Rembo;
+* doom2d-res - resources for game;
+* doom2d-vcd - modern port by ketmar (**BROKEN BUILD**)

 ## About editor
 Actually, editor does not know how to search for files all over the file system or in special directories (/usr/share/doom2df or /home/<user>/.doom2df, etc), so it is possible to build the editor, but only by copying the binary and resources to "/home/<user>/.doom2df".
 Otherwise, the game will not see your custom maps.
 As soon as the problem is fixed, I will immediately post PKGBUILD on AUR.